 EE includes tethering as part of its monthly data plans, but it pays to remember that it can use a lot more data than when you’re browsing the web and using Internet services on your phone.

-Remember that older contracts may not have tethering as standard.
-If you’re concerned that your deal doesn’t include tethering, call your network and check before you connect.
+However, some older contracts may not have tethering as standard.
+If you’re worried your deal doesn’t include tethering, give Vodafone a call and check before you connect.

 O2 suggests its customers should avoid using their phones for tethering, saying it can be a big drain on data and that smartphones are not designed to be used as personal hotspots.